Political, economic and trade information

 Revitalised bilateral partnership

-On 30 July 2018, during a visit to Timor-Leste, Australia's Minister for Foreign Affairs, Julie Bishop and Timor-Leste's Minister of Foreign Affairs and Cooperation, Dionisio Babo Soares signed a joint communique on a revitalised bilateral partnership.
+On 30 July 2018, during a visit to Timor-Leste, Australia's then Minister for Foreign Affairs, Julie Bishop and Timor-Leste's Minister of Foreign Affairs and Cooperation, Dionisio Babo Soares signed a joint communique on a revitalised bilateral partnership.
 In this communique, the ministers committed to a new chapter in bilateral relations that will strengthen ties and deepen collaboration between Timor-Leste and Australia.
 Areas of deepened cooperation include trade, investment and economic links, seasonal workers, maritime security and Timor-Leste's socio-economic development.
 The revitalised partnership will focus not only on close bilateral cooperation but on working together in the Indo-Pacific region and globally.
 The ministers committed to regular dialogue between their respective governments, with annual ministerial and officials' talks.
 As part of a revitalised economic partnership, ministers agreed to continue constructive discussions on the development of the Greater Sunrise resource, noting its importance for Timor-Leste's prosperity.

 Timor Sea Maritime Arrangements

-On 6 March 2018, Australia’s Minister for Foreign Affairs, the Hon Julie Bishop MP, and Timor-Leste’s Minister in the Office of the Prime Minister for the Delimitation of Borders and the Agent in the Conciliation, His Excellency Mr Hermenegildo Pereira, signed the Treaty Between Australia and the Democratic Republic of Timor-Leste Establishing Their Maritime Boundaries in the Timor Sea [PDF 592 KB].
+On 6 March 2018, Australia’s former Minister for Foreign Affairs, the Hon Julie Bishop MP, and Timor-Leste’s Minister in the Office of the Prime Minister for the Delimitation of Borders and the Agent in the Conciliation, His Excellency Mr Hermenegildo Pereira, signed the Treaty Between Australia and the Democratic Republic of Timor-Leste Establishing Their Maritime Boundaries in the Timor Sea [PDF 592 KB].
 The treaty was signed in New York at the United Nations Headquarters in the presence of the United Nations Secretary-General and the Chair of the Conciliation Commission.

 The Maritime Boundary Treaty is an historic agreement for Australia and Timor-Leste: we have settled a long-running dispute, delimited our maritime boundaries, and laid the foundation for a new chapter in our relationship with one of our closest neighbours.